AcceptEmail/Examples/index.md

 <a id="receive-webhooks"></a>
 ### [Receiving webhooks](#receive-webhooks)

-Webhooks can be used to realtime feedback on the status of AcceptEmail transactions.
-Some examples of possible webhooks:
+Webhooks can be used to get realtime feedback on the status of AcceptEmail transactions.
+Some examples of our webhooks:

 Bounce:
 ```